LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 ``RAJA::nested::For`` arguments in the nested policy type.
 Here, the row and column loops will both execute sequentially.
-The integer that appears as the first argument to each 'For' template corresponds to the index of a range in the tuple; i.e., '0' is the column range, '1' is the row range.
-The reason that the integer arguments are needed is that the levels in the loop nest can be permuted by reordering the policy arguments.
+The integer that appears as the first argument to each 'For' template corresponds to the index of a range in the tuple and also to the associated lambda index argument; i.e., '0' is the column range, '1' is the row range.
+The integer arguments are needed so that the levels in the loop nest can be permuted by reordering the policy arguments while the loop kernel remains the same.
 Here, the row policy is first (tuple index '0') so it is the outermost loop, and the row policy is next (tuple index '1') so it is the next loop, etc. We will demonstrate the reordering concept later in this example and discuss it in